egenerse/master-thesis/content/introduction.typ

 - *Creation of the `ApollonEditor` Interface Class*
   Similar to the original Apollon, our implementation includes a core class—`ApollonEditor`—that serves as the main integration layer between the library and external consumers (e.g., the standalone web app or Artemis).
 It follows the same pattern of injecting the React application into a target HTML element.
 The class exposes a stable API for consuming applications, including methods such as `subscribeToModelChange`, `getModel`, `setModel`, `exportAsSVG`, and `sendBroadcastMessage`.
 While users can interact directly with the canvas to modify diagrams through touch or mouse events, the `ApollonEditor` class enables external systems to programmatically control, observe, or synchronize diagram state—providing a clean interface for embedding and extending the tool.

 - *Collaboration Mode with Yjs*
-  We implement real-time collaborative editing using Yjs, including fixes for shared-state rendering consistency.
+  We implement real-time collaborative editing using Yjs, synchronized with the local Zustand state.
+Zustand maintains the latest diagram state for rendering, while Yjs handles document synchronization across users through WebSocket-driven updates.
+Changes in the diagram trigger applyUpdate to propagate edits, ensuring consistency between local and shared states.

 - *State Management with Zustand*
   We replace Redux and Saga with Zustand for simpler, modular, and more performant global state handling.